 37 “For yet a little while, And He who is coming will come and will not tarry.

-The Holy Spirit ratified the previous point by citing Isaiah 26:20 in this verse and Habakkuk 2:3-4 in the next (in the LXX).
-Both quotations establish the point that there is reward in eternity for suffering in time.
-Both references to the Old Testament contextually reference Israel’s endurance during persecution
+The Holy Spirit ratified the previous point by alluding to Isaiah 26:20 in this verse and Habakkuk 2:3–4 in the next (in the LXX).
+Both references establish the point that there is reward in eternity for suffering in time.
+Both citations to the Old Testament contextually reference Israel’s endurance during persecution.

 “For” gives the reason for the previous verse.
 Christians are to endure because they have not yet received the promise.

 This allusion from Isaiah 26:20 deals with the future of the nation Israel during the Tribulation.
 Persecution and suffering in time is very short compared to the length of eternity.
 Pain in time will cease when the Lord returns.